-Who am I doing the hike with?
+Who did I do the hike with?

 We’ve all have a mix of experience, making us the ‘dream team’ or maybe the ‘giggle team’ would be more apt, as I’m constantly laughing when I spend time with them.

-And me, well, I’ve done a few long-distance walks, my very first was Hadrian’s Wall in 2010 and longest (so far) was my 950-mile hike from east to west of Britain – the scenic route!
+And me, well, I’ve done a few long-distance walks, my very first was Hadrian’s Wall in 2010 and my longest (so far) was my 950-mile hike from east to west of Britain – the scenic route!
 My toughest challenge to date was my solo Bob Graham Round hike, a 5-day route over 42 of the Lake District fells.